open-competency-library/software-development/architecture/pubsub1.md

 title: PubSub Developer 1
 parent: Architecture
 nav_order: 7
+description: A developer who can architect and develop solutions using the pub sub architectural paradigm.
 ---
-# PubSub Developer 1

-A developer who can architect and develop solutions using the pub sub architectural paradigm.

 ## Master the following skills:

 - Discuss scenarios where pubsub is appropriate